Configuration¶

 The point of that split is not locality for its own sake.
 It is to keep sensitive or high-volume clinical processing on dedicated service planes that are easier to govern, faster on long unstructured inputs, and more cost-efficient than routing every page through a frontier-model path.
 General agent reasoning still uses the configured model provider.

-During preview, OpenMed operates these native medical services on private Hugging Face accelerated infrastructure.
+During preview, OpenMed operates these native medical services for approved evaluators.
 Later deployments can keep the same workflow surface while moving the service tier to customer-managed cloud or on-prem infrastructure.

 See Native Medical Services for the deployment story and hosting patterns.